MicrosoftDocs/memdocs/sccm/osd/get-started/manage-boot-images.md

 - Set the **Windows PE Background** settings to specify whether you want to use the default WinPE background or a custom background.

+- Configure the **Windows PE scratch space (MB)**, which is temporary storage (RAM drive) used by WinPE.
+For example, when an application is run within WinPE and needs to write temporary files, WinPE redirects the files to the scratch space in memory to simulate the presence of a hard disk.
+By default, this amount is 512 MB for devices with more than 1 GB of RAM, otherwise the default is 32 MB.

 - Select **Enable command support (testing only)** to open a command prompt by using the **F8** key while the boot image is deployed.
 This option is useful for troubleshooting while you're testing your deployment.
 Using this setting in a production deployment isn't advised because of security concerns.

-- Configure the Windows PE scratch space, which is temporary storage (RAM drive) used by WinPE.
-For example, when an application is run within WinPE and needs to write temporary files, WinPE redirects the files to the scratch space in memory to simulate the presence of a hard disk.
-By default, this amount is 512 MB for devices with more than 1 GB of RAM, otherwise the default is 32 MB.

 - **Set default keyboard layout in WinPE**: <!--4910348-->Starting in version 1910, configure the default keyboard layout for a boot image.
 If you select a language other than en-us, Configuration Manager still includes en-us in the available input locales.
 On the device, the initial keyboard layout is the selected locale, but the user can switch the device to en-us if needed.